Thyssenkrupp ends talks with UK's Liberty on steel unit sale

 In an internal memo to staff, Keysberg said differing views over the value of the division, financing structure and guarantees were the key reasons to end discussions.

-“Overall, ideas were so far apart that continuing discussions wouldn’t have gotten us any further,” Keysberg said in the memo seen by Reuters.
+“Overall, ideas were so far apart that continuing discussions wouldn’t have gotten us any further,” Keysberg said in the memo.

 Liberty Steel’s bid assumed a negative equity value for Thyssenkrupp’s steel division of more than 1.5 billion euros ($1.8 billion), according to people familiar with the matter.